On the $L^2$ stability of shock waves for finite-entropy solutions of Burgers: Introduction

 The article is organized as follows.
 In section~\ref{s:D} we prove the new bound on the dissipation rate $D$ appearing in the relative entropy method.
-In section~\ref{s:proof} we recall and adapt the arguments of \cite{leger,leger-vasseur} and conclude with the proof of Theorem~\ref{t:stabestim}.
+In section~\ref{s:proof} we recall and adapt the arguments of \cite{leger,leger-vasseur} to prove Theorem~\ref{t:stabestim}.
+In section~\ref{s:stabent} we prove Theorem~\ref{t:stabent}.